So yes,

 "You know those drivers!!" the cabby yelled back at us.

 "No!" said Daz.
-"I meant, if we seem them again."
+"I meant,

 "You know them!
 You tell me who they are!
 The police are on their way!"